wp-plugins/hs-simple-faq/readme.txt

 == Upgrade Notice ==

+= 3.0.1 =
+* New Design introduce.

 = 2.0.1 =
 * Fully compatible with wordpress 3.8 and small bug fixes.

 = 1.0 =
-* This is the first version of the plugin.
+  This is the first version of the plugin.